Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
-The image depicts a schematic diagram of an electronic circuit, specifically a differential amplifier with a common-mode feedback (CMFB) mechanism.
-Here is a detailed description of the components and their arrangement:
+The image depicts a differential amplifier circuit with active loads.
+Here is a detailed description of the circuit:

-1. **Transistors**: The circuit consists of multiple transistors, which appear to be MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors).
-There are six transistors in total, arranged in pairs.
+1. **Transistors**: The circuit consists of six MOSFET transistors.
+The top and bottom pairs of transistors are arranged in a differential configuration.

-2. **Resistors**: There are two resistors labeled R1 and R2.
-These resistors are connected in series between two nodes, Vout1 and Vout2.

-3. **Nodes**:
+   - The top pair of transistors are PMOS transistors.
+   - The bottom pair of transistors are NMOS transistors.

+2. **Differential Pair**: The middle transistors form the differential pair.
-   - **Vout1**: This is the output node on the left side of the circuit.
+   - The left middle transistor is connected to the output node \( V_{out1} \).
-   - **Vout2**: This is the output node on the right side of the circuit.
+   - The right middle transistor is connected to the output node \( V_{out2} \).

+3. **Resistors**: There are two resistors, \( R_1 \) and \( R_2 \), connected between the output nodes.
+   - \( R_1 \) is connected between \( V_{out1} \) and a common node.
+   - \( R_2 \) is connected between the common node and \( V_{out2} \).

-   - **Vout,CM**: This is the common-mode output node, which is connected to the midpoint between R1 and R2.
+4. **Common-Mode Output**: There is a node labeled \( V_{out,CM} \) which is connected to the common node between \( R_1 \) and \( R_2 \).

+5. **Power Supply**: The circuit is powered by a voltage source connected to the top and bottom of the circuit.
+   - The top of the circuit is connected to the positive supply voltage.
+   - The bottom of the circuit is connected to ground.

-4. **Connections**:
+6. **Connections**:
-   - The top pair of transistors are connected to a common power supply rail at the top.
+   - The sources of the PMOS transistors are connected to the positive supply voltage.
-   - The middle pair of transistors are connected to the output nodes Vout1 and Vout2.
+   - The drains of the PMOS transistors are connected to the drains of the NMOS transistors.
-   - The bottom pair of transistors are connected to the ground.
+   - The sources of the NMOS transistors are connected to ground.

-5. **Feedback Mechanism**: The common-mode feedback (CMFB) is implemented to stabilize the common-mode voltage.
-The Vout,CM node is used to sense the common-mode voltage and provide feedback to the circuit.

-6. **Power Supply and Ground**: The circuit is powered by a supply voltage at the top and is grounded at the bottom.
+7. **Operation**:
+   - The differential pair (middle transistors) amplifies the difference between the input signals applied to their gates.
+   - The PMOS transistors act as active loads for the differential pair.
+   - The resistors \( R_1 \) and \( R_2 \) help in setting the common-mode output voltage \( V_{out,CM} \).

-This differential amplifier with CMFB is typically used in analog circuits to amplify the difference between two input signals while rejecting any common-mode signals.
-The resistors R1 and R2 help in setting the gain and the common-mode feedback ensures that the common-mode voltage is regulated.
+This circuit is typically used in analog signal processing to amplify the difference between two input signals while rejecting any common-mode signals.
 ```

 Here is the image describtion:
 ```
-The image is a caption for Figure 9.45, which describes a concept related to electrical engineering or electronics.
-The caption reads: "Figure 9.45 Common-mode feedback with resistive sensing."
-This suggests that the figure likely illustrates a circuit or system that employs common-mode feedback using resistive components to sense and control the common-mode signal.
-However, the actual diagram or visual representation of the circuit is not provided in the image.
+The image appears to be a caption for a figure labeled "Figure 9.45" from a technical or academic text.
+The caption describes the figure as illustrating "Common-mode feedback with resistive sensing."
+This suggests that the figure likely depicts a circuit or system that uses resistors to sense and provide feedback to control the common-mode voltage in an electronic circuit.
+Common-mode feedback is typically used in differential amplifiers to stabilize the common-mode output voltage and improve performance.
+The specific details of the circuit, such as the arrangement of resistors and other components, are not visible in the provided image.
 ```

 To eliminate the resistive loading, we can interpose source followers between each output and its corresponding resistor.
 Illustrated in Fig. 9.46, this technique produces a CM level that is in fact lower than the output CM level by *VG S*<sup>7</sup>*,*8, but this shift can be taken into account in the comparison operation.
 Note that *R*<sup>1</sup> and *R*<sup>2</sup> or *I*<sup>1</sup> and *I*<sup>2</sup> must be large enough to ensure that *M*<sup>7</sup> or *M*<sup>8</sup> is not "starved" when